nth-eye/shoc/README.md

 # creep

-This is a header-only C++11 implementation (templates are used) of different cryptographic algorithms: hashing, message authentication codes, one-time passwords, etc. It's intended for simple and convenient usage within any project, even in embedded devices.
-There is no standard library dependencies except `cstdint`, `cstddef` and `cstring` for `memcpy`.
+This is a header-only C++17 implementation (templates are used) of different cryptographic algorithms: hashing, message authentication codes, one-time passwords, etc. It's intended for simple and convenient usage within any project, even in embedded devices.
+There is no standard library dependencies except `cstdint`, `cstddef` and `cstring`.
 **Behavior on big-endian platforms is not tested!**

 ## How to use